 Shingles are notoriously difficult to treat.
 They are caused by a “flaring up” of the same virus that causes chicken pox, often times several decades after the original bout of chicken pox.
 The virus causes patches of painful blisters on the skin that can appear on the face, along the chest or stomach, or on the arms and hands.
 It is not a short-term problem, and can take weeks—even months—before the patches begin to clear.
 In the meantime, the affected skin itches and burns, and other flu-like symptoms are common, too.

-I absolutely recommend this combination of elderberry, vitamins, and minerals for battling shingles.
+I absolutely recommend a combination of elderberry, vitamins, and minerals for battling shingles.
 One person I knew had tried just about everything to rid herself of this viral illness and nothing was effective.
 When she came to me for advice, I recommended taking this combination every waking hour for 2 to 3 days.
 This initial high dosage knocked out her major skin symptoms.
 Then, she decreased her dosage to once per day to keep the virus in check.

 Keep Your Immune System Finely Tuned

 In any viral attack, I recommend a heavy initial dosage to quickly get your immune system back into balance.
 Consider doing that for the first couple of days, and then work back to a lower dosage as you feel healthier again.
 This combination is meant to be used every day, because your immune system needs support throughout the year for you to stay healthy.

 We all have busy schedules, and it can be too easy to ignore your health until immune system problems come up.
 These amazing nutrients, used daily, can help prevent that.